hzzheng/blog/src/posts/flutter/a-complete-guide-of-flutter.md

   void _incrementCounter() {
     setState(() {
-      // This call to setState tells the Flutter framework that something has
-      // changed in this State, which causes it to rerun the build method below
-      // so that the display can reflect the updated values.
-If we changed
-      // _counter without calling setState(), then the build method would not be
-      // called again, and so nothing would appear to happen.
       _counter++;
     });
   }

   @override
   Widget build(BuildContext context) {
-    // This method is rerun every time setState is called, for instance as done
-    // by the _incrementCounter method above.
-    //
-    // The Flutter framework has been optimized to make rerunning build methods
-    // fast, so that you can just rebuild anything that needs updating rather
-    // than having to individually change instances of widgets. return Scaffold(
+    return Scaffold(
       appBar: AppBar(
-        // Here we take the value from the MyHomePage object that was created by
-        // the App.build method, and use it to set our appbar title.
         title: Text(widget.title),
       ),
       body: Center(
-        // Center is a layout widget.
-It takes a single child and positions it
-        // in the middle of the parent.
         child: Column(
-          // Column is also a layout widget.
-It takes a list of children and
-          // arranges them vertically.
-By default, it sizes itself to fit its
-          // children horizontally, and tries to be as tall as its parent.
-          //
-          // Invoke "debug painting" (press "p" in the console, choose the
-          // "Toggle Debug Paint" action from the Flutter Inspector in Android
-          // Studio, or the "Toggle Debug Paint" command in Visual Studio Code)
-          // to see the wireframe for each widget.
-          //
-          // Column has various properties to control how it sizes itself and
-          // how it positions its children.
-Here we use mainAxisAlignment to
-          // center the children vertically; the main axis here is the vertical
-          // axis because Columns are vertical (the cross axis would be
-          // horizontal).
           mainAxisAlignment: MainAxisAlignment.center,
           children: <Widget>[
             Text(